PLPAcademy/day-3-assignment-ZITHULELED/README.md

 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system

-C) To separate project dependencies and avoid conflicts
-#MySQL Installation

 What is the first step to install MySQL on Windows?

 A) Download MySQL Shell
 B) Download MySQL Installer from the official website
 C) Install MySQL Workbench
 D) Set up a root password

-B) Download MySQL Installer from the official website What setup type should you choose for a custom MySQL installation?
+B) Download MySQL Installer from the official website

+What setup type should you choose for a custom MySQL installation?

 A) Developer Default